이 콘텐츠는 선택한 언어로 제공되지 않습니다.

 5.2.
 Exposing a secure registry manually

-Instead of logging in to the OpenShift image registry from within the cluster, you can gain external access to it by exposing it with a route.
-This allows you to log in to the registry from outside the cluster using the route address, and to tag and push images to an existing project by using the route host.
+Instead of logging in to the OpenShift image registry from within the cluster, you can gain external access to the OpenShift image registry by exposing the registry with a route.
+With this external access, you can log in to the registry from outside the cluster by using the route address.
+You can then tag and push images to an existing project by using the route host.

 Prerequisites